MpiPuin12/Marc-Puyol-Iniesta/Readmesong.md

 ![Captura de pantalla 2022-03-06 a las 10 38 34](https://user-images.githubusercontent.com/96949872/156917985-2bfb8c0e-e277-4cbc-bf28-292536c91851.png)

-**Model 3: If the song is not on your playlists, go to spotify to check it's features and reccomend one of your playlist with similar features**:
+**Model e: If the song is not on your playlists, go to spotify to check it's features and reccomend one of your playlist with similar features**:

 ![Captura de pantalla 2022-03-06 a las 10 40 11](https://user-images.githubusercontent.com/96949872/156917982-b2df507c-3a67-4b3b-a51c-9802e9b5edc1.png)